I often talk to startups and small businesses that are struggling with content marketing.

 Moving Beyond Articles on Your Blog

-It’s important to remember that content marketing isn’t only about writing content for your blog.
+Content marketing isn’t only about writing content for your blog.
 It is a far broader strategy that involves multiple content formats as well as different content mediums.
 It’s about relevance, engagement, and value addition.

 With that in mind, it’s time for another brainstorming session.
 Our previous keyword research can help us but we should also try to find new opportunities.